 * The best and safest way to handle acne during breastfeeding, is to try natural products and methods.
 Remedies-for-skin is a site with all natural recipes for skin care.
 There you will find natural cleansers, moisturizers, toners, essential oils for oily skin and much more.

-* Using a gentle baby wash on your face can be quite effective, and won’t harm you or Baby.
+* Using a gentle baby wash on your face, can be quite effective, and won’t harm you or your baby.

 Some Moms experience an acne outbreak on their breasts and nipples during breastfeeding.

 Acne that is due to hormonal changes, can be found anywhere on the body, including the breasts

 Breast pimples can also be caused by improper sucking, (check your latch).
 A pimple on the nipple, may be a blocked duct or a nipple bleb.

 Breast acne, that seems like a rash, may be an indication of a yeast infection.

 * Acne neonatum “ breastfeeding acne ”, is the acne that is caused

 by the mother's excess hormones in the breast milk.
 The hormones are

 transferred to Baby through the milk, and can cause the baby’s sebaceous